Stremma: History

 The ancient Greek equivalent was the square plethron, which served as the Greeks' form of the acre.
-It was originally defined as the distance plowed by a team of oxen in a day but was nominally standardized as the area enclosed by a square 100 Greek feet (pous) to a side.
+It was originally defined as the area plowed by a team of oxen in a day but was nominally standardized as the area enclosed by a square 100 Greek feet (pous) to a side.
 It was the size of a Greek wrestling square.

 The Byzantine or Morean stremma continued to vary depending on the period and the quality of the land, but usually enclosed an area between 900–1900 m2.
-It was originally also known as the "plethron" but this was eventually replaced by "stremma", derived from the verb for "turning" the ground with a Byzantine plow.
+It was originally known also as a "plethron" but this was replaced eventually during Byzantine times by the word "stremma", derived from the verb for "turning" the ground with a plow.

-The Ottoman stremma, often called the Turkish stremma, is the Greek (and occasionally English) name for the dunam, which in turn is probably derived from the Byzantine unit.
+The Ottoman stremma or Turkish stremma, is the Greek (and occasionally English) name for the dunam, which is probably derived from the Byzantine unit.
 Again, this varied by region: some values include 1,270 m2, and 1,600 m2.